LibrePDF/OpenPDF/README.md

 ## Changes ##
 This repo has the following changes from forked and merged repositories:
  - upgraded compilation for java 8
- - repackaged together with bouncy castle 1.46 to quickly avoid conflicts with bouncy castle changed API (via class relocation to old.* package)
  - in case of unexpected end of PDF file the IOException is thrown (not PDFNull)
  - merged patch from Steven to fix NPE in XFA Form (escapeSom method)
  - merged UnembedFontPdfSmartCopy functionality from Vicente Alencar
+ - merged RTF Footer functionality from ubermichael
+ - compatibility fix to work with the newest (1.52) bouncy castle libraries based on flex-developments fixes

 ## Contributing ##